7th Seed of Hope: What would you say to your 18 year old self?

 “Embrace the tough times as golden opportunities for you to connect to your strength – your resilience.
 You will get through, and be stronger for it.
 Have the courage to open your wings of hope, and soar far above your anchors of fear to touch the joy of your potential,” I would encourage her.
 As I parked my car and turned off the engine, I remembered when I discovered this courage during my 50s.
 I was shocked to realise that I was the only person who stood in the way of my hopes and dreams.
 My life changed forever after that.
 This is the journey in my autobiography and it’s theme song.

 As you reflect on this past year, and your journey to know yourself more kindly, what advice would you give to your 18 year old self?
-If you would like to share — with me or in conversation among the community I belong to — I’d be delighted to listen.
+If you would like to share — with me or in conversation among the Resilient Leadership™ Community that I belong to — I’d be delighted to listen.

-I Hope this Seed has been helpful to you in your journey.
+I Hope this Seed inspires you towards your purpose with kindness.